QuantumKing/QKForms/README.md

 ![](https://raw.githubusercontent.com/QuantumKing/QKForms/master/QKFormsDemo/screenshots/textview.png)

-and the class `QKBaseFormView` handles moving its text fields and text views out of the way of the keyboard.
+and the class `QKFormsScrollView` handles moving its text fields and text views out of the way of the keyboard.
 It also handles hiding the keyboard whenever it receives a tap gesture.

 ![](https://raw.githubusercontent.com/QuantumKing/QKForms/master/QKFormsDemo/screenshots/field5.png)